mathan416/merlin/README.md

 # merlin
 Recreation of the **Merlin** electronic handheld game using the Adafruit **MacroPad**, now with additional games and *Master Merlin*-inspired modes.

+Firstly - thank you to Keith Tanner for the original starting point code plus the STL files to print a case for the Macropad.

 ---

 ## 📜 Project Overview